How to calculate rolling beta of a stock?

 Note that there are also software tools and financial websites that can calculate rolling beta automatically, which might be more convenient.

-by rubye_denesik , a month ago
+by rubye_denesik , 6 months ago

 @moriah